isabella232/sign-integrations.en/help/veeva/install.md

 The Vault system account user of Adobe Acrobat Sign integration must:

-* Have a Adobe Sign Integration Profile
+* Have an Adobe Sign Integration Profile
 * Have a Security profile
 * Have Specific security policy that disables password expiration
 * Be a member of Adobe Sign Admin Group.